cimgui/cimgui/README.md

   * stname : the name of the struct the function belongs to (may be ImGui if it is top level in ImGui namespace)
   * ov_cimguiname : the overloaded cimgui name (if absent it would be taken from cimguiname)
   * cimguiname : the name without overloading (this should be used if there is not ov_cimguiname)
-  * call_args : a string with the argument names separated by commas
-  * args : the same as above but with types
   * ret : the return type
   * argsT : an array of collections (each one with type: argument type and name: the argument name)
+  * args : a string of argsT concatenated and separated by commas
+  * call_args : a string with the argument names separated by commas for calling imgui function
   * defaults : a collection in which key is argument name and value is the default value.
   * manual : will be true if this function is hand-written (not generated)
+  * isvararg : is setted if some argument is a vararg
+  * constructor : is setted if the function is a constructor for a class
+  * destructor : is setted if the functions is a destructor for a class
   * nonUDT : if present can be 1 or 2 (explained meaning in usage) if return type was a user defined type
 ### structs_and_enums description
 * Is is a collection with two items: